skylerto/skylerto.github.io/resume.md

 ## Projects

+### Virtual Reality Application Focused on Low Mobility Users (Sep.
+2015 - Apr.
+2016)
+4th Year Capstone Project (ENG 4000) - Midterm Grade: A
+Worked as part of a team to create a virtual reality food garden to allow low mobility users to have an immersive gardening experience while learning about climate change resiliency, food security, and healthy food choices.
+Applied the Agile Development methodology with weekly SCRUM meetings to allow for the iterative development of prototypes, and verified quality assurance.
+Contributed extensive programming knowledge of C#, JavaScript, and Object-Oriented Design to create re-usable generic components to allow more plant models to easily be added later.
+Designed and implemented player actions, including planting and removing fauna.
+Created working demos on Windows, OS X and Android, all with controller support.
+Personal blog about [super personal.](http://skylerlayne.me/2016/04/01/what-i-learned-from-capstone.html)

 ### [The Gypsy Corner](http://www.thegypsycorner.ca/) (Summer 2015, Individual Project):
 Designed and implemented, from the ground up, a blogging and artwork showcase platform for a community member.
 Designed the layouts using Sketch 3, and written in about 3,000 lines of Ruby on Rails.
 Deployed on Heroku, using Amazon S3 for image storage.
 The app is hosted at [www.thegypsycorner.ca/](http://www.thegypsycorner.ca/) and the code is also available [The Gypsy Corner Code](https://github.com/skylerto/thegypsycorner/tree/master/gypsycorner).
+I [blogged about it!](http://skylerlayne.me/programming/ruby/2015/06/21/ruby-production.html)

 ### [Tab2PDF](https://github.com/skylerto/RuntimeDefenders3) (Winter 2014, Group Project):
 Implemented a Java application to convert ASCII guitar tabs into a PDF document